-3.0 - 3.0 This course is devoted to the investigation, analysis and discussion of green criminology and environmental policy.
+3-3 3 hours (3;0;0).
+This course is devoted to the investigation, analysis and discussion of green criminology and environmental policy.
 Students will discuss the relationship between political-economical influences and ecological harm and destruction.
 Prerequisite(s): none.
+Course Typically Offered: Summer (Even Years).